 The consideration we put into our child’s mattress, especially for a crib, should be even more thorough.
 After all, it’s not just about comfort for your baby or toddler (though that’s important, too!); safety is also a top priority.

-When you’re looking to get a new bed for your bundle of joy (see our top crib picks), you’ll naturally also wonder how long it will last, if you can use it down the road if you have another child, and even if you can accept a hand-me-down from a well-meaning friend or family member.
+When you’re looking to get a new bed for your bundle of joy, you’ll naturally also wonder how long it will last, if you can use it down the road if you have another child, and even if you can accept a hand-me-down from a well-meaning friend or family member.

 In this article, we’ll discuss how long crib mattresses last and address the above inquiries, too!